haquocdat543/devops-infra/README.md

 # devops-infra
-This is a demonstration of cicd project
+This is a demonstration of cicd project ( Jenkins and ArgoCD )

 This link with two repositories :
 * [devops-vue](https://github.com/haquocdat543/devops-vue.git)